devnithw/dsp-python/docs/index.md

 !!! question "About Me"

-    I am a second year Biomedical Engineering undergraduate at University of Moratuwa.
+    I am Devnith Wijesinghe, a second year Biomedical Engineering undergraduate at University of Moratuwa.
 I am interested in learning about signal processing and deep learning.
 I write articles and tutorials about what I learn so I created this collection of mini-projects that I have done to share with the world.
+Feel free to reach me at wijesinghecd.21@uom.lk